JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 This code is for system identification

 ### SI_2
-This code is for pole placement
+This code is for pole placement, in Jupyter Lab and MatLab form

 ### try_reduce_order
 This code is for using the balred() function to reduce model order